ScottLogic/blog/_posts/2025-03-13-functors-monads-higher-kinded-types-with-java-and-scala.md

 | Boilerplate           | More boilerplate code.                            | Significantly less boilerplate.                                                  |

-### Summary

-PureFun provides a valuable way to bring some of the benefits of higher-kinded types and functional programming to Java.
-While it requires more boilerplate and a different way of thinking compared to plain Java, it enables more abstract and reusable code.
-Cats, being built into a language designed with functional programming in mind (Scala), offers a more concise and integrated experience with HKTs.
+*PureFun* provides a valuable way to bring some of the benefits of higher-kinded types and functional programming to Java.
+While it requires more boilerplate and a different way of thinking compared to plain Java, it enables more abstract and reusable code.  *Cats*, being built into a language designed with functional programming in mind (Scala), offers a more concise and integrated experience with HKTs.
 If you're working primarily in Java, PureFun is a good option.
 If you have the flexibility to use Scala, Cats (or Scalaz) provides a more powerful and idiomatic functional programming environment.

 ### Next time